Challenger App

 1. The State Election Commissioner is appointed by the Governor.

-2. The term of office is 5 years or until 65 years of age.
+2. The term of office for the State Election Commissioner is 5 years or until the age of 65.

-3. The State Election Commission is responsible for elections to Panchayats and Municipalities.
+3. The State Election Commission is responsible for elections to local self-government bodies.

-4. The State Election Commissioner can be removed by the State Assembly.
+4. The State Election Commissioner can be removed in the same manner as a Supreme Court Judge.